Congregation Beth Jacob Ohev Sholom: Early twentieth century

 Many working class German Jews moved from the Lower East Side to Williamsburg after the Williamsburg Bridge was completed in 1903, providing access to Manhattan.
 In January 1904, Beth Jacob merged with Chevra Ansche Sholom, a synagogue that had been founded the year before.
 The combined congregation took the name Beth Jacob Anshe Sholom.
 Chevra Ansche Sholom worshiped in a Masonic Temple, and had a number of assets, including two houses at 184–186 South Third Street valued at $6,500 (today $), with a mortgage of $4,500 (today $).
 At the time, Beth Jacob's own building was valued at $6,000 (today $), with a mortgage of $2,000 (today $).

 Beth Jacob Anshe Sholom exchanged the deeds for houses at 184–186 South Third Street for a property at 274–276 South Third Street in June 1905.
 It hired architect George F. Pelham to draw up plans for a new building, instructing him to copy the prominent Congregation Shaaray Tefila building on Manhattan's West 82nd Street, designed by Arnold Brunner, and known as the "West End Synagogue".
-Features of the new design included seating for almost 1,000 in the main sanctuary, a Talmud Torah for Hebrew language instruction in the basement, electric lightning, and steam heating.
+Features of the new design included seating for almost 1,000 in the main sanctuary, a Talmud Torah for Hebrew language instruction in the basement, electric lighting, and steam heating.
 Construction was expected to cost $75,000 (today $).
 Beth Jacob Anshe Sholom erected the building at 274–276 South Third Street, and sold Beth Jacob's building at 326 Keap Street to the North Side Chevre, a new congregation.

 Ground was broken in June 1905, the cornerstone was laid in September, and the new building was dedicated by then-rabbi Dr. H. Veld on September 9, 1906, in time for High Holy Day services to be held there that year.
 The actual cost of construction was around $60,000 (today $), of which $35,000 (today $) was raised through sale of seats and donations, and the rest via a mortgage.
 The improved premises attracted many new members.

 In February 1907, the congregation created a four-room Talmud Torah.
 In September of that year Samuel Rabinowitz was hired as rabbi for a three-year term, renewed in 1910 for another three years.
 A "junior congregation" was created from the members of the Talmud Torah.
 They elected, as their first "pupil rabbi", Harry Halpern, who later served for five decades as rabbi of the East Midwood Jewish Center.

 Rabinowitz resigned in indignation in May 1912, stating the trustees did not live up to the terms of his contract, after Herman Heisman, chairman of the synagogue's board of trustees, hired an assistant rabbi, whose services Rabinowitz objected to.
 Rabinowitz purchased for $50,000 (today $) a church building at South 5th Street and Marcy Avenue, and started his own synagogue there.
 His first Saturday services had an attendance of 1,200, a third of whom were his former congregants, and he stated that "his flock" would soon join him.